Pathways Counseling Services DBT sessions for Scottsdale, AZ

 How Does EMDR Therapy Work?

-Audio bilateral stimulation is a core component of EMDR therapy that involves sound alternating between the lefft and the right ears in a rhythmic pattern.
-This back and forth audio movement is designed to mimic natural brain processes similar to what happens during REM sleep and helps stimulate both hemispheres of the brain.
+To begin, audio bilateral stimulation is a core component of EMDR therapy.
+It involves sound alternating between the left and right ears in a rhythmic pattern.
+As a result, this back-and-forth movement mimics natural brain processes similar to REM sleep and helps activate both hemispheres of the brain.

-As clients focus on a specific memory, thought, or emotion, the alternating tones support the brain”s ability to reprocess distressing experiences, reduce emotional intensity, and promote a sense of resolution.
-Audio bilateral stimulation is especially helpful for clients who prefer not to use visual cues and can be done with headphones during sessions or self guided exercises between appointments.
+While focusing on a specific memory, thought, or emotion, the alternating tones support the brain’s ability to reprocess distressing experiences.
+Consequently, clients often experience reduced emotional intensity and a greater sense of resolution.
+Additionally, this method is especially helpful for clients who prefer not to use visual cues, and it can be incorporated with headphones during sessions or in self-guided exercises between appointments.

-EMDR therapy helps rewire the brain’s response to trauma by using bilateral stimulation while clients recall distressing experiences.
-This helps move the memory from a reactive emotional state to a more processed, logical one.
+In contrast to traditional talk therapy, EMDR therapy restructures the brain’s response to trauma by using bilateral stimulation as clients recall distressing memories.
+Through this process, the memory gradually shifts from an emotional, reactive state into a more regulated and manageable form.

-During a typical EMDR session, a licensed therapist will guide the client through eye movement or tactile stimulation, and replacing negative thoughts with more adaptive beliefs.
+During a typical EMDR session, a licensed therapist guides you through eye movements, tapping, or auditory tones.
+Meanwhile, they help you replace negative beliefs with healthier and more adaptive thoughts.

 Bilateral Stimulation BLS a core treatment for EMDR

-Bilateral stimulation is what makes EMDR so unique, by engaging the body and brain together, it unlocks deeper healing without requiring clients to retell painful stories in detail.
+Ultimately, by engaging the body and brain together, bilateral stimulation supports deeper healing without requiring clients to retell painful memories repeatedly.

 Pathways Counseling Services Trauma and PTSD therapy Scottsdale, AZ